hevnsnt/cotcha/README.md

 ## Hardware Construction
 I will be updating this section soon.
 Basically the instructions are "build it".

+* Battery leads go to 3V3 (3.3v) and GND.
+* Lipo Charger is connected to VIN and GND of battery.

 If you want sound:
 Connect the '+' lead of the piezo to GPIO 4 (D2 on WeMos D1 Mini) and '-' lead to Ground.
 I chose GPIO 4 because I installed the long leads with the headers on the WeMos D1 Mini.
 The spacing from ground was perfect to just plug the buzzer in direct between G & D2.